Tencent/3TS/README.md

 ## Usage

 - Run `make.sh` to compile the code.
 The `3ts` binary will be generated if compiling successfully.
-- Run `cp config/config.cfg.template config.cfg` to copy the configuration file.
+- Run `cp config.cfg.template config.cfg` to copy the configuration file.
 - Run `vi config.cfg` to modify the configuration file to determine the behavior of the testbed.
-- Run `./t3s --conf_path=config.cfg` to execute test.
+- Run `./3TS --conf_path=config.cfg` to execute test.
 The test result file will be generated when test is over.

 ## Principle